PX4/PX4-Devguide/en/middleware/micrortps.md

 The [px4_ros_com](https://github.com/PX4/px4_ros_com) package, when built, generates everything needed to access PX4 uORB messages from a ROS2 node (for ROS you also need [ros1_bridge](https://github.com/ros2/ros1_bridge)).
 This includes all the required components of the *PX4 RTPS bridge*, including the IDL files (required by the `micrortps_agent`) and the `micrortps_agent`.

 The ROS and ROS2 message definition headers and interfaces are generated from the [px4_msgs](https://github.com/PX4/px4_msgs) package, which match the uORB messages counterparts under PX4 Firmware.
-These are required by `px4_ros_com` when generatin the IDL files to be used by the `micrortps_agent`.
+These are required by `px4_ros_com` when generating the IDL files to be used by the `micrortps_agent`.

 Both `px4_ros_com` and `px4_msgs` packages have two separate branches:
 - a `master` branch, used with ROS2.
 It contains code to generate all the required ROS2 messages and IDL files to bridge PX4 with ROS2 nodes.